solana-developers/helpers/README.md

 This will also reload the env file.

-### initializeKeypair(connection, options)
+### Load or create a keypair and airdrop to it if needed

+`initializeKeypair(connection, options)`

 Loads in a keypair from the filesystem, or environment and then airdrops to it if needed.

 How the keypair is initialized is dependant on the `initializeKeypairOptions`: